dqops/dqo/docs/reference/yaml/ConnectionYaml.md

 ___

+## LabelSetSpec
+Collection of unique labels assigned to items (tables, columns, checks) that could be targeted for a data quality check execution.

+___

-## PostgresqlParametersSpec
+## SnowflakeParametersSpec
-Postgresql connection parameters.
+Snowflake connection parameters.